-- Be aware and eliminate cross-connections where possible. - Maintain air gaps (do not submerge hoses). - Use vacuum breakers on all fixtures where a hose can be connected. - Install approved, testable backflow prevention devices on hazardous situations, including lawn irrigation systems. - Do not create a connection between auxiliary water systems (well, cisterns, etc.) and the Public Water System.
+- Be aware and eliminate cross-connections where possible - · Maintain air gaps (do not submerge hoses) - Use vacuum breakers on all fixtures where a hose can be connected - · Install approved, testable backflow prevention devices on hazardous situations, including lawn irrigation systems - Do not create a connection between auxiliary water systems (well, cisterns, etc.) and the Public Water System

-North Ridgeville requires that all backflow devices be inspected and tested by a certified backflow tester annually with reporting results submitted to the Division of Engineering by June 15th.
+North Ridgeville requires that all backflow devices be inspected and tested by a certified backflow tester annually with reporting results submitted by the tester to our new backflow management company, Backflow Solutions, Inc. (BSI).
+The deadline for submission is June 15th.